Revised on June 8, 2021

 As the clinical supply industry evolves, so does its vernacular.
-Small molecules are making way for large ones, resulting in genetic therapies.
-We no longer work in ambient conditions; today, controlled room temperature best describes the handling process.
-Even the term sponsor company itself evolved from the fact that companies other than R&D pharmaceuticals are running trials.
+Small molecules are making way for large ones, resulting in “genetic therapies.”
+We no longer work in ambient conditions; today, “controlled room temperature” best describes the handling process.
+Even the term “sponsor company” evolved from the fact that companies other than R&D pharmaceuticals are running trials.

 One drawback to this evolution is language’s habit of lingering beyond its logical lifespan.
 If you still “dial” someone’s number but haven’t touched a rotary phone in decades, or “roll up” the automatic windows in your car, you understand the habit of holding onto sayings even after they stop making literal sense.
-In the clinical packaging industry, a memorable example is IVRS, short for interactive voice response systems.
-When IVRS systems began giving way to voiceless interactive response technology in the late nineties, “IVRS” hung on, serving as the default terminology for years after voice features had faded.
+In the clinical packaging industry, a memorable example is IVRS, short for Interactive Voice Response Systems.
+When IVRS began giving way to voiceless Interactive Response Technology (IRT) in the late 1990s, “IVRS” hung on, serving as the default terminology for years after voice features had faded.

-Today, the term CMO is the primary offender on the nomenclature front.
+Today, the term “CMO” is the primary offender on the nomenclature front.
 If the exact definition of CMO leaves you scratching your head, it’s proof positive of the problem.
-Today, we still — astonishingly — use “contract manufacturing organization” to describe the drug substance manufacturer, the drug product manufacturer, the fill/finish vendor, and clinical packaging groups that do not often “manufacture” a single thing.
+Today, we still — astonishingly — use “contract manufacturing organization” to describe the drug substance manufacturer, the drug product manufacturer, the fill/finish vendor, and the clinical packaging group that does not technically “manufacture” a single thing.

-The misnomer traces back a few decades, to when pharmaceutical companies handled packaging, labeling, and distribution in house.
+The misnomer traces back a few decades to when pharmaceutical companies handled packaging, labeling, and distribution in-house.
 Executed in close proximity to manufacturing and production (by companies best known for manufacturing and production), packaging, labeling, and distribution were lumped under the “manufacturing” umbrella.
-In time, pharmaceutical companies restructured and began outsourcing manufacturing, packaging, labeling, and distribution to vendors designed specifically for these highly regulated services.
-Strangely and erroneously, the “CMO” categorization went along with them.
+In time, pharmaceutical companies restructured and began outsourcing manufacturing, packaging, labeling, and distribution to vendors designed specifically for those highly regulated services.
+Erroneously, the “CMO” categorization went along with all these activities.